Tesla posts small 4Q profit but misses Wall Street estimates

 For the full year, the company lost $976.09 million, or $5.72 per share.
 Without one-time items, the loss was $1.33 per share, better than estimates of $1.24.

 Fourth-quarter revenue more than doubled from a year ago to $7.23 million, beating estimates of $7.12 billion.
-The company said its cash position improved by $1.45 million during the quarter despite repaying $230 million in convertible notes.
+The company’s cash position improved by $753 million at the end of the year to $4.28 million, despite repaying $230 million in convertible notes.
+It had $9.4 billion in debt at the end of the year, a slight improvement over 2017.

 The quarterly profit was less than half of the $311.5 million the company earned in the third quarter.

-Tesla wrote in a note to investors that it expects to deliver 360,000 to 400,000 vehicles this year, a growth rate of 45 percent to 65 percent compared with 2018.
+Tesla wrote in a letter to investors that it expects to deliver 360,000 to 400,000 vehicles this year, a growth rate of 45 percent to 65 percent compared with 2018.
+It expects profits in each quarter of 2019.

-Shares of Tesla, which rose nearly 4 percent Wednesday, went up another 0.2 percent to $309 in after-hours trading.
+Shares of Tesla, which rose nearly 4 percent Wednesday, fell nearly 2 percent in after-hours trading to $302.80.

+The difficulty of making and selling large numbers of cars at a profit is now real for Tesla, which earlier this month cut 7 percent of its workforce in an effort to make the mass-market Model 3 more affordable.
+In addition, on Jan.
+2, Tesla cut its prices by $2,000 per vehicle, acknowledging that the pending expiration of a $7,500 federal tax credit for its electric cars will hurt sales.
+The credit is gradually being phased out for Tesla by the end of the year.

+“The $2,000 price cut and talk about having to lower cost further as federal tax incentives subside confirms our view that the bulk of demand is at a lower price point that Tesla can’t access yet profitably,” RBC Capital Markets analyst Joseph Spak wrote in a recent note to investors.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.